- Mr Aubrey Almeida

 - Epworth has commenced using the Maze IV surgical technique (AtriCure) for the treatment of atrial fibrillation (AF) in cardiac patients.
 Australasia’s first Maze IV one-day training course was held at Epworth

-- To ensure Epworth HealthCare provides a high level of quality of care, our cardiology treatment results are compared with other hospitals that participate in the Victorian Cardiac Outcomes Registry (VCOR) quality of care projects.
+- To ensure Epworth HealthCare provides a high level of quality of care, our cardiology treatment results are compared with other hospitals that participate in the Victorian Cardiac Outcomes Registry (VCOR) quality of care project.

-The main performance measure used to monitor performance of the care of PCI patients, is mortality within 30 days.
+- The main performance measure used to monitor performance of the care of PCI patients, is mortality within 30 days.
 This rate varies according to clinical presentation.
-Patients presenting with cardiogenic shock or out-of-hospital cardiac arrest had the highest mortality rate; these are the most unwell patients.
-At the other end of the spectrum, patients presenting with low-risk clinical presentations had a much lower in-hospital mortality rate.
+Patients presenting with emergency conditions such as out-of-hospital cardiac arrest had the highest mortality rate; these are the most unwell patients.
+At the other end of the spectrum, patients presenting with low-risk clinical presentations have a much lower in-hospital mortality rate.
 The mortality rate at Epworth HealthCare is lower than the state average and other performance measures used to benchmark stent procedures are comparable to, or lower than the Victorian average also.
 These measures include bleeding and stent issues.

 Current evidence suggests rehabilitation benefits all cardiac patients by reducing readmission rates, mortality and enhancing recovery.
 Following discharge from a cardiac procedure, Epworth provides both inpatient and outpatient support services.

-Epworth’s HeartSmart Cardiac Rehabilitation Program is designed to benefit and support patients in attempting to regain full functionality following a cardiac episode.
-Outpatients are offered the choice of four separate session times each week with three of the programs spanning a six-week period (strongly recommended for post-cardiac surgery patients) while a 3-week ‘Fast Track’ program is specifically designed for Angioplasty and Stent patients.
+Epworth’s HeartSmart Cardiac Rehabilitation Program is designed to benefit and support patients to regain full functionality following a cardiac episode.
+Patients are offered the choice of four separate outpatient session times each week.
+Three of the programs spanning a six-week period (strongly recommended for post-cardiac surgery patients) while a 3-week ‘Fast Track’ program is specifically designed for Angioplasty and Stent patients.

 HeartSmart attendance costs are fully covered by most private health funds.